azhan-ali/Inkling/README.md

 **MIT License**

-*Made with ✦ for Solana builders who ship great products and deserve to be heard.*
+*Made with ✦ for Solana builders who ship great products and deserve to be heard.* <br>
+made by Azhan Ali
 </div>